 If you have not Googled yourself recently, get into the habit of doing so on a monthly basis.
 Information about you, your professional life and your personal life is very easily accessible.
 Managing your image is paramount for both successes in your career and dating.
 This means all of your photos as well as what is written about you.
 If you do not know what you want your personal brand to represent, consider hiring a consultant to help you.
 My clients are often unaware of why they have not gotten a job or a date.
 It is often related to their social media and the way others perceive their professionalism or personal values.
 Like it or not, people make a decision unconsciously about you in the first 7-10 seconds.
 While it may not be accurate, your pictures are speaking volumes to the outside world.

 Try new dating apps that let you control who sees your photos.

 Bumble is a dating app that allows the woman to release photos only to people she is interested in.
 This can be very useful if you are working in an industry where it would not be advantageous to show up on your future boss’s Tinder account.
 Be thoughtful about who you release personal information to.
 While swiping can be fun, being mindful will lead to higher quality matches and decrease the likelihood of an awkward job interview with a Tinder match you never contacted back!

 In general, you should run your personal life like you are the CEO.
-Know what you want, make a plan to find it and proceed in manner that protects your reputation.
+Know what you want, make a plan to find it, and proceed in a manner that protects your reputation.
 There is nothing worse than a personal scandal for your career so choose your partners wisely, learn what you like and do not like and treat everyone with respect.
 You may not currently want to talk to that hookup again but you never know if that person will make a reappearance professionally.
-Be classy, be kind and don’t be afraid to move on quickly if any professional or personal situation is not working for you.
+Be classy, be kind, and don’t be afraid to move on quickly if any professional or personal situation is not working for you.